 I have copied below a couple of questions with answers regarding weather and sailboat racing by two of my favourite sailing mentors.
-Dave Dellenbaugh of the Speed and Smart Newsletter https://www.speedandsmarts.com/ who asked the questions and Chelsea Carlson https://www.sea-tactics.com/ who has anwered based on her knowledge as a qualified Meteorologist and successful sailor.
+Dave Dellenbaugh of the Speed and Smart Newsletter https://www.speedandsmarts.com/ who asked the questions and Chelsea Carlson https://www.sea-tactics.com/ who has answered based on her knowledge as a qualified Meteorologist and successful sailor.
 Forecast The Weather For Better Racing Results.

 If a racing sailor asked you for one weather tip that would be most helpful for their long-term racing success, what would you say?

 Long-term success comes from continual learning.
 You can pick up some quick racing tips here and there, but my advice is to focus on learning concepts about the wind and weather.
 This will help you understand how the wind behaves wherever you go.

 If I absolutely had to give one (and only one) word of advice, I’d probably say ‘Look up at the clouds!’
 The clouds are full of good clues about the wind.

 Is there any part of weather forecasting that sailors should not worry about so much?
 Forecast The Weather For Better Racing Results.

 A lot of people rely too much on a favourite weather app on their phone.
 Technology and models will generally not give you much of a competitive edge (unless you are using custom tech at a high level).

 An app can give you a big part of the weather picture (i.e. ‘the wind direction will slowly shift right all day’), but it won’t usually tell you the key, subtle information that makes the biggest difference in your race performance.

 That info comes from your brain on the racecourse when you see clouds and all the other local clues that tell you what the wind is doing.

 When you’re racing, how much time do you spend actually looking up at clouds?